Skip to main content

 What are artifacts and how do I use them?

-Accessing artifacts in the sidebar and Claude-powered artifacts are supported on free, Pro, Max, and Claude for Work (Team and Enterprise) plans.
+Accessing artifacts in the sidebar and Claude-powered artifacts are supported on free, Pro, Max, Team, and Enterprise plans.

 What are artifacts?

-Claude creates an artifact when the content it is sharing has the following characteristics:
+Claude creates an artifact when the content it's sharing meets these criteria:

-• It is significant and self-contained, typically over 15 lines of content.
+• It is significant and self-contained, typically over 15 lines.

-• It is something you are likely to want to edit, iterate on, or reuse outside the conversation.
+• It is something you're likely to want to edit, iterate on, or reuse outside the conversation.

 • It represents a complex piece of content that stands on its own without requiring extra conversation context.

-• It is content you are likely to want to refer back to or use later on.
+• It is content you're likely to want to refer back to or use later.

 • Code snippets